Isaac737/Types-of-Functions---ETH-AVAX/README.md

 * The contract owner can use the mint function to mint new tokens.
 * Provide the recipient's address and the amount of tokens to mint.
 * Execute the function to mint the tokens.
+### Transfer Tokens:
+* Any user can use the transfer function to transfer their tokens.
+* Provide the recipient's address and the amount of tokens to transfer.
+* Execute the function to transfer the tokens.
 ### Burning Tokens:
 Any user can use the burn function to burn their own tokens.
 Specify the amount of tokens to burn.